VivekTRamamoorthy/MatlabJS/README.md

 ## Limitations
 - Operator overloading is not permitted in JS.
 So we cannot yet write `c=A*b` for matrices.
 Instead, one has to use the universal functions to multiply, for example, `c=mul(A,b)`.
 - A note of caution that all functions are loaded into the global scope using `var`s so that users may overwrite them if needed like in Matlab.
 - The code may not be optimised for efficiency.
-For intesive computations, users are advised to manually optimise for their use case if performance is an issue.
+For intensive computations, users are advised to manually optimise for their use case if performance is an issue.
 - This project is in its primitive stage, and more functionalities will be included as time progresses.

 ## License